 This series of tutorials demonstrates how to create a physical simulation using Python and Pygame.
 The tutorials start with the very basics and build up to a final simulation of a classical physics problem: the trajectory of a cannonball.

-If you're not interested in the mechanics of the program, you can skip ahead to tutorial 10 and download the PyParticles module and particle_tutorial_10.txt, which demonstrates how to use it from the bottom of the page.
+If you're not interested in the mechanics of the program, you can skip ahead to tutorial 10 and download the PyParticles module and particle_tutorial_10.py, which demonstrates how to use it from the Github link at the top of the page.

-- A basic knowledge of Python, if you are complete beginner you should probably read through some other tutorials first (this is a good one).
+- A basic knowledge of Python, if you are complete beginner you should probably read through some other tutorials first.
 At the very least, you’ll need to know how to run a Python script.

 You won’t however, require any prior knowledge of Pygame; this tutorial will start from the very basics, demonstrating how to use Pygame to create a graphical display, update it, and make it to respond to user inputs.